 Alexander had founded the company months earlier in 1929, on the belief that the future of American dance lay in developing dance groups in communities across the country.
 The Dance Art Group would become Atlanta Civic Ballet and later the Atlanta Ballet.

 The period from 1927 to 1934 were especially fertile years for Alexander and the Dance Art Group.
 Alexander was a founding member of an assembly of artists of various disciplines who had workspaces in the Studio Arts Building, the former home of J.K.
 Orr, at Peachtree and Fourteenth Streets.
 Mrs. Lafayette Butler had established the program.
-Her niece, Hazel Roy Butler, had studied extensively with Fokine and Denishawn; she opened a dance school modeled after the Denishawn school and offered classes in interpretive dance and Dalcroze Eurythmics.
+Hazel Roy Butler, had studied extensively with Fokine and Denishawn; she opened a dance school modeled after the Denishawn school and offered classes in interpretive dance and Dalcroze Eurythmics.

 At the top of each season, the assembly gave a formal opening that combined works of the various artists.
 Steffan Thomas, a respected Bavarian sculptor, had a studio in the carriage house adjacent to the Studio Arts Building, and evidence of past collaborations remains in his sculpture of Dorothy.
 The svelte bronze figure stands about three feet tall, poised modestly in a ballet sous-sus position, just as Dorothy stood when she first learned to bourrée.
 With arms outstretched and head bowed slightly, the figure is reminiscent of a Winged Victory angel, but soft.